More ghost modules I: Abstract

 \section{Abstract}

 {Ghost modules were introduced in \cite{GrInvRedo} without definitions or proofs.
 We also introduced stability diagrams or ``relative pictures'' for torsion classes and torsion-free classes for representations of Dynkin quivers.
 Modules which were not in the chosen class reappeared as ``ghosts'', in fact one missing module produced two ghosts.
 In this short paper, we give a precise definition of ghost modules.
-We give several examples and prove basis properties of ghosts and pictures for torsion and torsion-free classes.
+We give several examples and prove basic properties of ghosts and pictures for torsion and torsion-free classes.
 We also introduce a third kind of ghost which we call ``extension ghosts''.
-In the next paper we will explain how these new ghosts can be used to visualize the computation of the higher Reidemeister torsion carried out in \cite{IgKlein}. }
+In the next paper we will explain how these new ghosts can be used to visualize the computation of other invariants of $K_3$ of group rings. }